ishwarchandratiwari/sparkpost-api-documentation/services/ab-testing.md

 ### Get Stats for an A/B Test [GET]

 <div class="alert alert-info"><strong>Note</strong>: This only provides very high level summary statistics - the success and failure counts, as well as the confidence level of particular templates being the "winner" based on a Bayesian algorithm approach.
-If you need finer granualar detail you should use the Message Events API or Event Webhooks</div>
+If you need finer granular detail you should use the Message Events API or Event Webhooks</div>

 <div class="alert alert-info"><strong>Note</strong>: count_injected may be larger than the sum of count_success and count_failure - this is because there is some delay for allowing engagement events to be processed</div>